Winmau: Financial difficulties

 Harry Kicks senior died in 1984, leaving his five sons to run the company.
 In the late 1980s, the popularity of darts as a televised sport began to wane, which had a knock-on effect for Winmau, which began to struggle financially.
 In 1969, a compulsory purchase order forced Winmau to move to new premises, and the company relocated to Haverhill in Suffolk.
-In 1993, Ron Kurtz, the owner of Accudart, Inc., Winmau's distributor in the United States, responded to a request for assistance from Kicks' sons.
-Kurtz became the majority shareholder, and in just two years had turned Winmau's fortunes around by bringing in his own people to run the business.

 Nodor rivalry and takeover

 Nodor was started in 1919 by chemist Ted Leggatt as a manufacturer of modelling clay.
 In 1923, Leggatt produced his first dartboard which was made from clay.
 It did not prove popular, and within a year Nodor was making elm dart boards.
 By the mid-1930s, however, Nodor had found success with the launch of their patented bristle dartboard.

 As soon as Nodor's patent has expired, Winmau began to produce bristle boards, and an intense rivalry between the two companies began.
 Each company made several bids to acquire the other, before Nodor finally completed a takeover of Winmau in 2002.

 Nodor continues to manufacture darts equipment using both brand names.
 The Winmau brand had until recently maintained its close links with the BDO, both as title sponsor for the Winmau World Masters and the board sponsor of the BDO World Darts Championship.
-Following the collapse of the BDO in 2020, Winmau no longer displays the BDO logo on their Blade boards at the 6 and 11 position this has now been replaced with a simple W logo.